 Class IA Class IB Class II Class III Class IV General Recommendations and Restrictions Suitable for use as a drainage blanket and underdrain in rock cuts where adjacent material is suitably graded.
 Should not be used where conditions may cause migration of fines from adjacent soil and loss of pipe support.
 Process materials as required to obtain gradation which will minimize migration of adjacent materials.
 Suitable for use as drainage blanket and underdrain.
 Where hydraulic gradient exists check gradation to minimize migration.
 "Clean" groups suitable for use as drainage blanket and underdrain.
 Should not be used where water conditions in trench may cause instability.
 Not Recommended Foundation Suitable as foundation and for replacing over- excavated and unstable trench bottom as cautioned above.
 Install and compact in 6-in. maximum layers.
-Suitable as foundation and for replacing overexcavated and unstable trench bottom.
+Suitable as foundation and for replacing over- excavated and unstable trench bottom.
 Install and compact in 6-in. maximum layers.
-Suitable as a foundation and for replacing over-excavated and unstable trench bottom as restricted above.
+Suitable as a foundation and for replacing over- excavated and unstable trench bottom as restricted above.
 Install and compact in 6-in. maximum layers.
-Suitable as foundation and for replacing over-excavated trench bottom as restricted above.
+Suitable as foundation and for replacing over- excavated trench bottom as restricted above.
 Should not be used in thicknesses greater than 12 in. total.
 Install and compact in 6-in. maximum layers.
 Not Recommended Bedding Install in 6-in. maximum layers.
 Level final grade by hand.
 Minimum depth 4 in.
 (6 in. in rock cuts).
 Install and compact in 6- in. maximum layers.
 Level final grade by hand.
 Minimum depth 4 in.
 (6 in. in rock cuts).
 Install and compact in 6-in. maximum layers.
 Level final grade by hand.
 Minimum depth 4 in.
 (6 in. in rock cuts).
 Suitable only in dry trench conditions.
-Install and compact in 6-in. maximum layers.
+Install and compact in 6- in. maximum layers.
 Level final grade by hand.
 Minimum depth 4 in.
 (6 in. in rock cuts).
 Not Recommended Haunching Install in 6-in. maximum layers.
 Work in around pipe by hand to provide uniform support.
 Install and compact in 6-in. maximum layers.
 Work in around pipe by hand to provide uniform support.
 Install and compact in 6-in. maximum layers.
 Work in around pipe by hand to provide uniform support.
 Install and compact in 6-in. maximum layers.
 Work in around pipe by hand to provide uniform support.
-Not Recommended Initial Backfill Install to a minimum of 6 in. above pipe crown.
-Install and compact to a minimum of 6 in. above pipe crown.
-Install and compact to a minimum of 6 in. above pipe crown.
-Install and compact to a minimum of 6 in. above pipe crown.
+Not Recommended Initial Backfill Install to crown of pipe or 6 in. above pipe crown, depending on pipe product and application.
+Install to crown of pipe or 6 in. above pipe crown, depending on pipe product and application.
+Install to crown of pipe or 6 in. above pipe crown, depending on pipe product and application.
+Install to crown of pipe or 6 in. above pipe crown, depending on pipe product and application.
 Not Recommended Embedment Compaction Place and work by hand to insure all excavated voids and haunch areas are filled.
 For high densities use vibratory compactors.
 Minimum density 85 % Standard Proctor.
 Use hand tampers or vibratory compactors.
 Minimum density 85 % Standard Proctor.
 Use hand tampers or vibratory compactors.
 Minimum density 90 % Standard Proctor.
 Use hand tampers or vibratory compactors.
 Maintain moisture content near optimum to minimize compaction effort.
 Not Recommended Final Backfill Compact as required by the Engineer.
 Compact as required by the Engineer.
 Compact as required by the Engineer.
 Compact as required by the Engineer.
 Not Recommended

-Table 3 - Backfill Placement and Compaction Recommendations
+Table 3: Backfill Placement and Compaction Recommendations